steemit/condenser/src/app/help/en/faq.md

 **Steem Power** - Steem Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
 The more Steem Power a user holds, the more they can influence the value of posts and comments.
 Steem Power is less liquid.
 If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

 **Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
 Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
 Steem Dollars may also be converted into STEEM via a process that takes 3.5 days.
-Steem Dollars can be used to buy things in marketplaces, such as [The Steemit Shop](https://thesteemitshop.com/).

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_is_delegated_STEEM_Power">What is delegated Steem Power?</span>